Nickshajtan/wp-modules/issues.md

 22) Media management plugin (3d-party video like Vistia, Youtube - TBD).
 Media cropping optimize (on the fly by cron and store in cloud)
 23) Admin pages speed optimization plugin (with Elastic?)
 24) https://docs.wpvip.com/vip-go-mu-plugins/
+25) MU Filter by active themes and plugins

 ## Optimization packages (TBD)
 1) Webpp optimization + analogue for video